EthanWadsworth/cse110-sp21-group28/admin/meetings/041821-brainstorm.md

 3. Complain about other classes (if time remaining)

 ## Meeting Notes
--Wait for a couple of minutes to ensure that everyone joins before we get started with the meeting.
+- Wait for a couple of minutes to ensure that everyone joins before we get started with the meeting.
--Team Roles (informal roles)
+- Team Roles (informal roles)
   - arbritrarily assign roles in the future for the project

 Took a couple of minutes to read the Brainstorming activity guidelines